 Tranches of Notes to be issued under the Programme may be rated or unrated.
 Where a Tranche of Notes is to be rated, such rating will not necessarily be the same as the rating assigned to the Notes already issued, any rating assigned to the Programme or to any rating assigned to the relevant Issuer.
 Where a Tranche of Notes is rated, the applicable rating(s) will be specified in the applicable Pricing Supplement.
-Whether or not a rating in relation to any Tranche of Notes will be treated as having been issued by a credit rating agency established in the European Union (the "EU") or in the United Kingdom (the "UK") and registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation") will be disclosed in the applicable Pricing Supplement.
-In general, European regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the EU or in the UK and registered under the CRA Regulation (and such registration has not been withdrawn or suspended), subject to transitional provisions that apply in certain circumstances whilst the registration application is pending.
+In addition, the applicable Pricing Supplement will disclose whether or not a rating in relation to the relevant Tranche of Notes will be treated as having been issued by: (a) a credit rating agency established in the European Union (the "EU") and registered under Regulation (EC) No. 1060/2009 (as amended, the "CRA Regulation"); (b) a credit rating agency established in a country outside the EU, in circumstances in which either (i) the relevant credit rating is endorsed by a credit rating agency established in the EU and registered under the CRA Regulation, or (ii) the relevant country is the subject of an equivalence decision by the European Commission and the credit rating agency is certified in accordance with the CRA Regulation; (c) a credit rating agency established in the UK and registered under Regulation (EC) No. 1060/2009 as it forms part of United Kingdom ("UK") domestic law by virtue of the European Union (Withdrawal) Act 2018 (as amended, the "EUWA") (the "UK CRA Regulation"); or (d) a credit rating agency established in a country other than the UK, in circumstances in which either (i) the relevant credit rating is endorsed by a credit rating agency established in the UK and registered under the UK CRA Regulation, or (ii) the relevant country is the subject of an equivalence decision by the UK and the credit rating agency is certified in accordance with the UK CRA Regulation.
+The CRA Regulation and the UK CRA Regulation impose restrictions on the use of ratings for regulatory purposes by certain investors, as described in "Risk Factors" herein.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
 The issue price and the amount of the relevant Notes will be determined, before filing of the applicable Pricing Supplement of each Tranche, based on then prevailing market conditions.

-ARRANGER
+ARRANGER BofA Securities DEALERS

 BofA Securities

-DEALERS

-BofA Securities

 Barclays

 Credit Suisse

-Goldman Sachs International
+Goldman Sachs Bank Europe SE

-J.P.
-Morgan

-Bank of Cyprus Citigroup Deutsche Bank HSBC Natixis
+Bank of Cyprus Citigroup Deutsche Bank HSBC